XRPLF/XRPL-Standards/CONTRIBUTING.md

 # CONTRIBUTING

-Contributions to the XRPL-Standards repo are free, open source, and follow the following document publishing process.
+Contributions to this repo are free, open-source, and follow the process outlined below:

-Any XRPL-Standards document can be referred to interchangeably as an "XLS" (XRPL Standard) or "document".
+Any XRPL-Standards document can be referred to interchangeably as an "XLS", "XRPL Standard", or "document".

 ## Summary

-Copyright on all content is subject to the terms of the [MIT License](LICENSE).
+Copyright on all content is subject to the terms of the [license](LICENSE).

 All contributors grant everyone:

-Copyright – a royalty-free license to use the copyrights for their contributions.
+Copyright: a royalty-free license to use the copyrights for their contributions.
-Patent – a commitment to license on a royalty-free basis their essential patent claims reading on their contributions.
+Patent: a commitment to license on a royalty-free basis their essential patent claims reading on their contributions.

 ## Background